adamgreenhall/minpower/_sources/about.txt

     `Adam Greenhall <http://adamgreenhall.com>`_ started minpower
-    in early 2011 because he needed a good tool for his PhD research on demand response and for teaching students at `U. of Washington <http://ee.washington.edu>`_.
+    in early 2011 because he needed a good tool for his PhD research on stochastic unit commitment and for teaching students at `U. of Washington <http://ee.washington.edu>`_.

 .. comment
     ..  image:: ./_static/sandia.gif